eneadm/ladder/README.md

 // Access all permissions for a given role belonging to the user...
 $user->rolePermissions(string $role) : ?array

+// Return all permissions belonging to the user...
+$user->permissions() : array

 // Determine if the user role has a given permission...
 $user->hasRolePermission(string $role, string $permission) : bool